 There are many new places to explore on Bali, one of them being Canggu.
 Once a remote quite green place, now the centre of hipsters, boutique hotels and a stylish cafe lined up one after the other.

 STAY – UBUD

 Bisma Eight – a boutique hotel in central Ubud with private infinity pool looking towards the lush green forests a step away from the Monkey forest.
-Excellent breakfast menu and my favourite way to start each day on their rooftop with a yoga session.
+Excellent breakfast menu and my favourite way to start each day is on their rooftop with a yoga session.
 If you are staying there, don’t miss the chance to visit their vegetable gardens (although they will soon be converted into luxury villas with their very own vegetable patches).

 Como Hotel Ubud – want to hit the pause button to restart?
 Try this hide-away.
 Pilates, yoga, Ayurvedic cuisine with local organic produce.
 Pure bliss.

 Janat Resort – A hard to beat view onto the wast forests of Ubud.
 Truly a place to reconnect with nature.
 A gorgeous luxury hotel.